Baines, Gary Andrew Interview

 More scarce than hen’s teeth.

 Isn’t it?
 But that’s the way to get them, yeah.
-And books have been on TradeMe, stuff like that, for sale; $100 for a copy.
+And books have been on TradeMe, stuff like that, for sale at $100 for a copy.

 And what did you sell them for?

 $35.
-Yeah, and they just – bang – that’s why they went so quickly.
-Families are buying … “Give us four”; “Give us three”, and we’ll send them to Australia to the kids.
-And they still come up in the pub, “Oh, got any more books?
+Yeah, and they just … bang, that’s why they went so quickly.
+Families were buying … “Give us four”; “Give us three”; and we’ll send them to Australia to the kids.
+And they still come up in the pub, “Got any more books?
 My grandson wants one”, or something like that.
 I said, “No, you’re not going to get any more of those.”
 So that’s what happened in [with] the book.

-And I’ve sort of helped out a few other people where I could; ladies like Lyn Sturm [chuckles] … stuff like that, ‘cause I appreciate the trouble that happens with writing history, even like Lyn has done.
+And I sort of helped out a few other people where I could; ladies like Lyn Sturm [chuckles] … stuff like that, ‘cause I appreciate the trouble that happens with writing, even like Lyn has done.
 It ain’t easy.
 And sometimes you have people from Australia … one or two of the girls that were going backwards and forwards to Australia … they come back, “You finished that book yet?”
 [Chuckle] “Finished that book yet?”
-And drive me nuts, but you know, now they say, “Well congratulations – you did it.”
+Drive me nuts, but you know, now they’ve said, “Well congratulations – you did it.”
 Yeah.
 Family didn’t think I’d do it, but I did it.

 Oh, brilliant.